The Power of the Flower

-Sometimes the flowers are pink or pale mauve, but the most extraordinary is the Mediterranean Convolvulus, the deep blue Morning Glory, which is just that.
+Sometimes the flowers are pink or pale mauve, but the most extraordinary is the Mediterranean convolvulus, the deep blue Morning Glory, which is just that.
 It opens its blue eyes as soon as the sun rises and dies by lunchtime.
-BUT that beauty has a dark secret, the seeds contain a hallucinogenic chemical made by the plant to prevent animals eating its seeds.
+But that beauty has a dark secret, the seeds contain an hallucinogenic chemical made by the plant to prevent animals eating its seeds.

-In the 1960’s, the Hippy generation discovered, that if you ate them they gave you that other-worldly result that hemp (cannabis) and LSD did.
-So the plant actually achieved the opposite effect to the one intended, it attracted human beings to eat its seeds.
+In the 1960s, the hippy generation discovered, that if you ate these seeds they gave you that otherworldly result that cannabis and LSD did.
+So the plant actually achieved the opposite effect to the one intended – it attracted human beings to eat its seeds.
 Luckily people don’t eat a huge amount, so the Morning Glory can still produce plenty of seeds to survive.